rstats-tartu/classes-2019/README.md

 We are going to use the dplyr library from tidyverse to learn how to carry out these tasks.

 ## Sources
-Again, we are going to follow closely R4DS book chapter "Data transformation" available from http://r4ds.had.co.nz/transform.html.
-More examples are available from https://rstats-tartu.github.io/lectures/tidyverse.html#dplyr-ja-selle-viis-verbi
+Again, we are follow closely R4DS book, chapter "Data transformation", available from http://r4ds.had.co.nz/transform.html.
+More examples from https://rstats-tartu.github.io/lectures/tidyverse.html#dplyr-ja-selle-viis-verbi

 ## Datasets